learnhaskell-brisbane/study_group_presentation_bfpg/README.md

 ## Introduction
-* We've been coming to this group on and off for about 4yrs.
-Want to thank everyone that makes this group what it is, some experienced ppl with collective IQ of... and the newbies fresh and thirsty for functional knowledge, like me, you're the ones that smile and nod at everything Tony says.
 * Why we started the group
-** Motivation (Learning Haskell is hard)
+ * Motivation (Learning Haskell is hard)
 * The problem
-** We don't know enough Haskell to understand the BFPG meetups!
+ * We don't know enough Haskell to understand the BFPG meetups!
-*** Intimidating for beginners - we didn't want to admit don't know
+  * Intimidating for beginners - we didn't want to admit don't know
-*** We were part of a culture amongst FP beginners of pretending to understand (scared to admit you don't know)
+  * We were part of a culture amongst FP beginners of pretending to understand (scared to admit you don't know)
-*** Two types of people: Those that had learnt Haskell, those that hadn't.
-Had to start at lowest common denominator ** We don't have the moitivation/focus to get all the way through the book without getting distracted.
+  * Two types of people: Those that had learnt Haskell, those that hadn't.
+Had to start at lowest common denominator
+ * We don't have the moitivation/focus to get all the way through the book without getting distracted.
 ....
 * October Meetup
-** Let's start a study group!
+ * Let's start a study group!
 * Someone is handing out tickets for our door prize at the end - if you don't want to win a copy of the book don't take a ticket!

 ## The group
 * How we started the group
-** Research, bouncing ideas, talking to experts
+ * Research, bouncing ideas, talking to experts
-** Meetup
+ * Meetup
-** Github
+ * Github
 * Find an accomplice
  * 2 heads better than one
  * share responsibility & workload